 Propose a Prindle Ethics Reading Course

-Fall 2019 and Spring 2019 Prindle Ethics Reading Courses listed here.
+Spring 2020 Prindle Ethics Reading Courses listed here.

 - The ideal course is a reading and discussion group that revolves around a single book or text.

 - The required coursework should be reasonable given that the course is a quarter credit, but should have enough rigor to warrant receiving a grade (e.g. some written assignments or other projects).

 - Courses will be capped at ten students each.

 - Class meetings can take place either on campus or at the Prindle Institute.
 (Transportation to and from the Prindle Institute will be arranged by Prindle.)

 - Each course should meet for approximately 90 minutes per week for a total of eight weeks.
 Courses will meet in the first eight weeks of the semester.

 - Courses meet from 7:00 p.m. – 8:30 p.m.

 - Courses will be listed under the University Studies course – UNIV 291: Prindle Selected Topics in Ethics